Czech Republic motorcycle Grand Prix

 The Czech Republic motorcycle Grand Prix is a motorcycling event that is part of the Grand Prix motorcycle racing season.
 Before 1993, the race was known as the Czechoslovak motorcycle Grand Prix.
 Since 1965, the race was a part of world Grand Prix series (between 1983 and 1986 race was held as a part of European Grand Prix series only).

 Since 1987 the race was held on the newly built Brno Circuit, the historical track led through the streets of western parts of Brno and neighboring villages, such as Bosonohy and Žebětín.
 It was the most prestigious motor race in the country.
 Brno has also held the most motorcycle championship rounds in the sport's history after the TT Circuit Assen.

-The race was not included in the calendar after Brno city councillors announced that they would opt out for the season, citing financial difficulties due to the COVID-19 pandemic.
-The race has also been absent from subsequent seasons.

-On 28 August 2024, the prime minister of the Czech Republic Petr Fiala announced that Brno will return to MotoGP for the 2025 season.
+The event was not held between 2021 and 2024, but returned in the 2025 MotoGP World Championship season.